forestryio/forestry.io/hugo/content/docs/media.md

 title: Storing Media Files
 weight: 1
 date: '2020-12-20T10:00:00.000+00:00'
-publishdate: 2019-04-14T22:00:00+00:00
+publishdate: 2019-04-14T22:00:00.000+00:00
 menu:
   docs:
     parent: Media
     weight: 1

 ---
-Forestry provides multiple options for media storage.
+Forestry provides multiple options for storing images — audio and video files are not supported.

 ## Git

-The most basic option for storing media is to commit it to your git repo like the rest of your content.
+The most basic option for storing media is to commit it to your Git repository like the rest of your content.
 This is the default setting for new projects.

 {{% warning %}}
 If your site has a large number of media files, we highly recommend [implementing Git LFS on your repository](https://forestry.io/blog/versioning-large-files-with-git-lfs/).
-Forestry will be able to handle Git LFS media for repositories hosted on GitHub and GitLab.
+Forestry will be able to handle Git LFS media for repositories hosted on GitHub.
 {{% /warning %}}

 [Read the full guide on using Git for media storage](/docs/media/git/)